 How the Fed Is Held Accountable

 Although it is independent, the Fed is still accountable to the public and to Congress.
 The Fed can best guide expectations if it is transparent about its actions.
-It must also clearly communicate its reasoning for its actions.
+It must also clearly communicate its reasons for its actions.

 How the Fed Works

-The Fed works by using its monetary policy tools.
-Setting low interest rates is called "contractionary monetary policy.
+Increasing interest rates is called "contractionary monetary policy."
 It slows economic growth by making loans and other forms of credit more expensive.
-This restricts the money supply.
+That restricts the money supply.
 As demand falls, businesses lower prices.
 This creates deflation.
-That further lowers demand because consumers delay buying while waiting for prices to fall further.
+That further lowers demand, because consumers delay buying while waiting for prices to fall further.

 Critics worried that the Fed's policies would create hyperinflation.
 They argued that the Fed was just printing money.
-But banks weren't lending, so the money supply wasn't growing fast enough to cause inflation.
+But banks weren't lending, so the money supply wasn't growing quickly enough to cause inflation.
 Instead, they hoarded cash to write down a steady stream of housing foreclosures.
 The situation didn't improve until 2011.
 By then, the Fed had cut back on quantitative easing.